Simple, Easy to Use and Online

 What Is Sales Pipeline Management?

 When you obtain a new sales contact, it takes many steps to turn that lead into a customer.
 First, you must qualify your prospects.
 Once it seems like your connection is a good candidate for selling, you can work towards making the sale.
 It may start with a few meetings.
 Then, you’ll generate a proposal and negotiate until you’ve closed the deal.
+But what does a sales pipeline look like?
 For most businesses, the sales cycle breaks down into six stages, including:

 - Make contact